GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 Here are the supported values for the `loading` attribute:

 - `lazy`: Defer loading of the resource until it reaches a [calculated distance](#distance-from-viewport-thresholds) from the viewport.
-- `eager`: Default loading behavior of the browser, which is the same as not including the attribute and means the image is loaded as soon as possible, regardless of where it's located on the page.
+- `eager`: Default loading behavior of the browser, which is the same as not including the attribute and means the image is loaded regardless of where it's located on the page.
 While this is the default, it can be useful to explicitly set this if your tooling automatically adds `loading="lazy"` if there is no explicit value, or if your linter complains if it is not explicitly set.

 {% Aside 'caution' %}
   Images that are highly likely to be in-viewport, and in particular [LCP](/lcp/) images, [should not be lazy-loaded](#avoid-lazy-loading-images-that-are-in-the-first-visible-viewport).